 Place silverware and wine or water goblets on table.
 Remember “knife right” and forks to the left.

-Part 2: Centerpiece and Table décor
+Choose An Earthy Centerpiece and Pretty Table décor

 • An earthy 10″-12” tall vase with an opening of at least 5″